neicore/react-hooks/README.md

 ## useEffect

-This hook gets called everytime a component rerenders.
+This hook gets called everytime a component renders / rerenders.
 It takes two arguments, the first is an anonymous function where you can put in all the code you want to be executed whenever the component rerenders and the second argument is a depencency array which will cause the hook to be called whenever the values passed change.
 You can have more than once `useEffect` in a component and they will fire off in order.

 ### Syntax examples